 Under the GDPR (General Data Protection Regulation), every patient has a right of access to their health records.
 In the case of a child's health records, as a general rule, any person with parental responsibility will have right to apply for access to those records.
 Requests for access can be made in writing or verbally.
-You will need to complete an 'Access to Medical Records' form which is available at reception.
 Once we have received your request, we will normally respond to you within 30 days.
 You will be able to collect the records from reception at Furnace House surgery.
 The practice complies with the new data protection act and access to medical records legislation.
 Identifiable information about you will be shared with others in the following circumstances:

 - To provide further medical treatment for you e.g. from district nurses and hospital services.

 - To help you get other services e.g. from the social work department.
 This requires your consent.

 - When we have a duty to others e.g. in child protection cases anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.

 If you do not wish anonymous information about you to be used in such a way, please let us know.